yuriyzubov/image_harvest/README.md

 **Data ingestion**

-Typically, volumetric datasets are usually of ~TB size, and it's not efficient to pass the whole dataset the into ML pipelines.
+Typically, volumetric datasets are usually of ~TB size, and it's not efficient to pass the whole dataset to a ML pipeline.
 It would make sense to load the data in small blocks to provide a consistent load across multiple CPU/GPUs.

 Here is how I think I would implemented the data loading software.